-Conferences: we’ve organised press rooms and public programs for high impact international conferences, including the International Genetics Congress, the International Conference for High Energy Physics, the UN Advancing Global Health conference, the International Botanical Congress, and many others.
+Conferences: we’ve organised press rooms and public programs for high impact international conferences, including the World Congress on Public Health, the International Genetics Congress, the International Conference for High Energy Physics, the UN Advancing Global Health conference, the International Botanical Congress, and many others.
 The Genetics Congress alone generated 90 minutes of television coverage, 16 hours of metro and national radio, and sixteen pages in The Age.

 Winning conferences for Australia: we won and organised the World Congress of Science Journalists for Melbourne in 2007.
 We secured the World Congress of Science and Factual Producers for Melbourne in 2009.

 Stories of Australian Science: an annual magazine-style print collection featuring the best in Australian science.
 Last year we sent 15,000 copies to journalists, embassies, schools, MPs and others in Australia and around the world.
 The first edition was put together in 2007 when journalists met in Melbourne for the 5th World Conference of Science Journalists.

 The stories are available at stories.scienceinpublic.com.au, along with PDF copies of the publication and over 500 stories from our previous collections in a searchable database.
 And we’re sharing all the stories on Facebook, Instagram and Twitter via @AusSciStories.

 National Marine Science Plan: we’ve also created many longer-form narratives including Australia’s new National Marine Science Plan, where we synthesised the contributions of 20 academic white papers to create a single voice for the plan.
 It was launched in Parliament House, Canberra, last August.